 LDPE has good flexibility, with unique flow properties.

-It is often found in stretch film, garbage bags, and coatings for milk cartons.
+It is often found in stretch film.

 PP plastic is tough and lightweight, and has excellent heat-resistance qualities.